 Agricultural Economics - BS, Food Marketing Systems Option

-The Bachelor of Science degree in Agricultural Economics, with an option in Food Marketing Systems is designed to assist in the development of economic theory and quantitative analysis skills that students can apply to analyze and communicate about the food marketing issues in Texas, the nation, and the world.
-Students apply analytical skills to address operations involved in movement of agricultural commodities from farmer to consumer via several intermediaries; functions involve buying, selling, transportation, storage, financing, grading, pricing and risk bearing; agricultural supply chain or value chain is studied in detail; marketing aspects of commodities and differentiated goods.
-A student’s educational experience is further enriched with supportive high impact opportunities such as business and industry internships, study abroad, directed studies and research, industry professional mentorship, and participation in prestigious sales competitions such as the National Agri-Marketing Association (NAMA) student competition.
+The Food Marketing Systems option students apply analytical skills to address operations involved in movement of agricultural commodities from farmer to consumer via several intermediaries; functions involve buying, selling, transportation, storage, financing, grading, pricing and risk bearing; agricultural supply chain or value chain is studied in detail; marketing aspects of commodities and differentiated goods.
+A student’s educational experience is further enriched with supportive high-impact opportunities such as business and industry internships, study abroad, directed studies and research, industry professional mentorship, and participation in prestigious sales competitions such as the National Agri-Marketing Association (NAMA) student competition.